11 Things I Still Buy In Plastic

 9. Online orders

 It happened to me twice; once I ordered a dress, and another time a swimsuit from two different sustainable brands.
-I got pretty disappointed when the items were in plastic bags.
+I contacted the brands, but they gave me vague answers on why they still use plastic in their packaging.

 10. Ingredients for DIY-ing products